jcrawford813/aidevbox/README.md

-# A Distrobox Image for Azure Development
+# A Distrobox Image for AI Tooling

-This is a custom distrobox image that comes pre-loaded with Libraries that help to enable running Alpaca and Invoke on my hardware.
+This is a custom distrobox image that comes pre-loaded with Libraries that help to enable running Alpaca and Invoke on my hardware (AMD).
 The current tooling includes:

-- FUSE
 - ROCM
+- OLLAMA
+- Alpaca-AI
 - Support Libraries to run the Invoke.AI AppImage.

 The image is based on Arch Linux.